WHO Declares Mpox an International Public Health Emergency, What Nurses Need To Know 2024

 Image: CDC.gov

-This week, the World Health Organization (WHO) declared the recent monkeypox outbreak a global health emergency.
+The World Health Organization (WHO) declared the recent Mpox outbreak a public health emergency of international concern in August 2024.
 Here’s what you need to know about this viral infection.
+According to the HHS.gov website,

 What is Monkeypox?